gryder8/WorkoutTimer/README.md

 # WorkoutTimer

-Easily time workouts, customize your routine, enjoy fully customizable interface colors and settings, all on top of a clean and simple UI
+Easily time workouts, customize your routine, and enjoy fully customizable interface colors and settings, all on top of a clean and simple UI

 [Get it on the App Store!](https://apps.apple.com/us/app/pocket-workout-timer/id1532840175)